When is the Best Time to Sell My Business?

 Selling a business is a demanding process, especially if you decide to do it on your own.
 Seeking professional assistance will alleviate some of this pressure, but there are always pros and cons for both avenues.
 We’ll go through some of these in the next section.

-Should You Sell on Your Own or Use a Broker?
+Should I Sell Privately or Use a Broker?

 When it comes to selling a business, you’ll need to decide if you will do it yourself or appoint a business broker.
 If you choose to do it yourself, you run the risk of taking your eyes off running your business.
 This can lead to a decline in performance and profits.
 If you choose to appoint a broker, you’ll have to conduct ample research to ensure they take your business seriously.
 Ask your business networks and industry associations for recommendations.
 Here are some questions you could include in your research: